perunworks/aws-security-reference-architecture-examples/aws_sra_examples/solutions/ec2/ec2_default_ebs_encryption/README.md

 #### Solution Delete Instructions<!-- omit in toc -->

 1. In the `management account (home region)`, delete the AWS CloudFormation **Stack** created in step 3 of the solution deployment. **Note:** The solution will not modify the default EBS encryption setting on a `Delete` event.
 Only the SSM configuration parameter is deleted in this step.
+If you wish to disable the default encryption setting before set by this solution, then first update the stack and change parameter `Defining if default encryption should be disabled` from `false` to `true`.
+Then run the update.
+This disables default encryption.
 2. In the `management account (home region)`, delete the AWS CloudFormation **Stack** created in step 2 of the solution deployment.
 3. In the `management account (home region)`, delete the AWS CloudFormation **StackSet** created in step 1 of the solution deployment. **Note:** there should not be any `stack instances` associated with this StackSet.
 4. In the `management account (home region)`, delete the AWS CloudWatch **Log Group** (e.g. /aws/lambda/<solution_name>) for the Lambda function deployed in step 2 of the solution deployment.